AlviseDeFaveri/alvise.xyz/content/posts/writing-software-for-a-sounding-rocket/index.md

 - a **target altitude**, which can be 3km or 10km
 - an **engine type**, either solid, liquid or hybrid

-In our case, we were participating in the 3km COTS (commerical off-the-shelf) solid motor category, and the results were actually very good: 1st place in our category, 2nd place overall, and we were given the Best Team award too.
+In our case, we were participating in the 3km COTS (commercial off-the-shelf) solid motor category, and the results were actually very good: 1st place in our category, 2nd place overall, and we were given the Best Team award too.
 Kudos to all the team for the great job!

 But let's see what these two characteristics (altitude and engine) actually mean.
 A small disclaimer first: I’m a "software guy", so I'll mostly concentrate on the software-related consequences, omitting other equally important aspects of designing a rocket, such as the aerodynamics, simulation, structure assembly, logistics and many more.